Saartje87/pbjs/readme.md

 About
 -----

-*pbjs* is small and lightweight object orientated framework (*Production:* [~10kb](https://github.com/Saartje87/pbjs/tree/master/bin/pbjs.min.js)).
+*pbjs* is small and lightweight object orientated framework (*Production size:* [~10kb](https://github.com/Saartje87/pbjs/tree/master/bin/pbjs.min.js)).

-Compared to other DOM based alternatives to jQuery like [Zepto](http://zeptojs.com/) or [QuoJS](http://quojs.tapquo.com/), it has a focus on cross-browser/device compatibility and performance.
-Through the modular design - it can also be enhanced with various plugins.
+Compared to other DOM based alternatives, like jQuery, [Zepto](http://zeptojs.com/) or [QuoJS](http://quojs.tapquo.com/), it has a focus on cross-browser/device compatibility and performance.
+Through the modular design it can be extended with various plugins.

 Concept
 -------

 The usage of *pbjs* is quite easy, especially if you are familiar with other frameworks.
-Every execution mentioned in the docs is a part of the global 'PB'-object.
-While some of them needs to be used on a wrapped element, general task will be served solely.
+Every method mentioned in the docs is a part of the global 'PB'-object.
+Some of the methods needs to be used on a wrapped element, but most general tasks could be used solely.

 Since a reference to itself will always be returned - fluent programming via method chaining is possible.

-In contrast to most AJAX libraries, pbjs was created for developing interactive web application.
+In contrast to most AJAX libraries, pbjs was created for developing interactive web applications instead of effects or widgets.

-Therefore it focuses on `efficient coding` to improve the performance.
+*pbjs* focuses on `efficient coding` to improve the performance.

-Following this principle - it forces the developer to use best practice in JavaScript & an appropriate coding style.
+Following this principle it forces the developer to use best practice solutions in JavaScript and an appropriate coding style.

 A few ways to achieve this: